nextdeveloper-nl/generator/docs/core_module.md

 Every database related trait is defined here.
 Traits are a way to reuse methods of independent classes in different scopes via "use" keyword.
 Each trait is encapsulated under PlusClouds\${ModuleName}\Database\Traits and should be named with ${ModelName}Trait.php.

 #### 6.5.
 Events
 All events and handlers are implemented here.
 When an event occurs, handler sends a log file.
-Each event should extend AbstractEvent (PlusClouds\Core\Events\AbstractEvent) and should be encapsulated under PlusClouds\${ModuleName}\Events namespace.
+Each event should extend AbstractEvent ( NextDeveloper\Commons\Events\AbstractEvent) and should be encapsulated under PlusClouds\${ModuleName}\Events namespace.
 Each Event class and file should be named as ${EventName}Event.
 The following code segment could be used as a guideline for future implementations (For ${EventName}Event.php file);

 ```
 <?php